 There are many crimes that are not permanent bars to naturalization, and don't make the person who committed them deportable, but that USCIS will still find are evidence of bad moral character.
 If you have a conviction for shoplifting, for example, and you apply for naturalization without waiting until your arrest is outside the GMC period, it is 100% guaranteed that your application will be denied.

 Currently, any remotely serious conviction (DUI, battery, criminal damage to property, negligent care of a child, and so on) will likely cause USCIS to deny your application for lack of GMC.

 In the past, if a crime required a knowing and intentional choice to break the law, it was automatically proof of bad moral character, while other crimes were treated more leniently under U.S. immigration law.
-More recently, however, USCIS has found convictions to be evidence of bad moral character even when a "knowing and intentional choice to break the law" is not required for the criminal conviction.
+More recently, however, USCIS has found convictions to be evidence of bad moral character even when a "knowing and intentional choice to break the law" was not required for the criminal conviction.

 The single most common violation of the law in the United States is speeding.
 The N-400 application for naturalization requires you to list any and all arrests, citations, detentions, charges, and convictions, for any crime or offense—including traffic tickets.